 It should be noted that additives like anti-caking agents are forbidden in organic food production.
 Although no salt has been certified organic, refined, processed salt would never make the cut.

-So to summarize, refined table salt has been stripped of all its nutrition, and now contains synthetic iodine, fluoride, anti-caking food additives, and bleaching residues.
+So to summarize, refined table salt has been stripped of all its natural trace minerals, and now contains synthetic iodine, fluoride, anti-caking food additives, and bleaching residues.
 What was a natural, whole food has been processed into a highly industrial, pseudo-food Americans have come to think of as “salt” that causes the potential for a myriad of health problems.

-If you value a whole food, pure diet, and avoid processed food and industrial food additives as a general rule, why choose a processed, impure salt?
+If you value a whole food, pure diet, and avoid processed food and industrial food additives as a general rule, why choose a processed, additive-laden salt?

 According to Dr Barbara Hendel, researcher and co-author of Water & Salt, The Essence of Life, it is refined, processed and bleached salts that are the problem.
 Salt is critical to our health and is the most readily available nonmetallic mineral in the world.
 But our bodies are not designed to processed refined sodium chloride with synthetic additives since it has no nutritional value.